ah450/drf-ignore-slash-middleware/README.md

 i.e `DefaultRouter(trailing_slash=False)`.
 You can't however have it both ways, as in ignore them.

 This package defines a very simple middleware class that removes trailing slashes from urls if they have one.
 So in order to ignore trailing slashes and have `/api/some_url` be equivalent to `/api/some_url/` simply install the package and add the middleware class as the first entry in the MIDDLEWARE list.
-Please note that middleware [changed in django 1.10](https://docs.djangoproject.com/en/1.10/topics/http/middleware/) and this this pacakge requires django version >= 1.10.
+Please note that middleware [changed in django 1.10](https://docs.djangoproject.com/en/1.10/topics/http/middleware/) and thus this pacakge requires django version >= 1.10.

 ```python
 MIDDLEWARE = [